MULTI-AGENCY DATA INTEGRATION PROJECT (MADIP) RESEARCH PROJECTS

 Study of Income Inequality (2019)

-This project will exploit newly available MADIP to learn more about income inequality in Australia.
-MADIP has several characteristics which enable different aspects of income inequality in Australia to be probed for the first time (relative to what is already known from data sources like HILDA, ABS Survey of Income and Housing, the Census and the ATO Personal Income Tax sample file).
+This project will exploit MADIP to learn more about income inequality in Australia.
+MADIP has several characteristics which enable different aspects of income inequality in Australia to be probed for the first time (relative to what is already known from data sources like Household Income and Labour Dynamics in Australia (HILDA) survey, ABS Survey of Income and Housing, the Census and the ATO Personal Income Tax sample file).
 The anticipated outcomes of the project will be an improved understanding of income inequality in Australia.
 In particular, the research team aims to learn more about the income dynamics of the top 1% of households, and the geographic causes and consequences of income inequality.

 Using whole-of-population linked data to strengthen evidence for improving health and health care in Australia: Equity of out-of-pocket costs for Medicare services and prescription medicines (2019)